lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

   return state;
 ```

 Simple and elegant.
-Don't we all like when that happens? :) Now let's implement `ReadOnlyCtrl`, a controller that only reads the central state values:
+Don't we like it when that happens? :) Now let's implement `ReadOnlyCtrl`, a controller that only reads the central state values:

 ```javascript
 // controllers/readOnlyController.js